Mycena purpureofusca

 Mycena purpureofusca, commonly known as the purple edge bonnet, is a species of agaric fungus in the family Mycenaceae.
-First described by Charles Horton Peck in 1885, the species is found in Europe and North America, where it grows on the decaying wood and debris of conifers, including cones.
-Fruit bodies have conical to bell-shaped purple caps up to 2.5 cm set atop slender stipes up to 10 cm long.
-The mushroom is named for the characteristic dark greyish-purple color of its gill edges.
-In the field, M. purpureofusca mushrooms can usually be distinguished from similar species by characteristics such as the dark purple gill edges, the deep purple cap center, and its cartilagineous consistency.
-The fungus contains a laccase enzyme that has been investigated scientifically for its potential to detoxify recalcitrant industrial dyes used in textile dyeing and printing processes.
+First described by Charles Horton Peck in 1885, The mushroom is named for the characteristic dark greyish-purple color of its gill edges.

+The fruit bodies have conical to bell-shaped purple caps up to 2.5 cm set atop slender stipes up to 10 cm long.
+In the field, the mushrooms can usually be distinguished from similar species by characteristics such as the dark purple gill edges, the deep purple cap center, and its cartilagineous consistency.

+The species is found in Europe and North America, where it grows on the decaying wood and debris of conifers, including cones.
+It contains a laccase enzyme that has been investigated scientifically for its potential to detoxify recalcitrant industrial dyes used in textile dyeing and printing processes.

 Taxonomy

 The species was first described as Agaricus purpureofuscus by American mycologist Charles Horton Peck in 1885.
 The type collection was made in Caroga, New York, from a moss-covered trunk of spruce.
 Pier Andrea Saccardo transferred it to Mycena in 1887, giving it the name by which it is currently known.
 William Alphonso Murrill moved it to Prunulus in 1916, but this genus has since been subsumed in Mycena.
 In 1879, Petter Karsten described a collection made in Scandinavia as Mycena atromarginata var. fuscopurpurea, but Rudolph Arnold Maas Geesteranus later placed this in synonymy with M. purpureofusca.
 Another synonym, according to Maas Geesteranus, is Mycena sulcata, described by Josef Velenovský in 1920 from Czechoslovakia.

 Alexander H. Smith classified the species in section Calodontes, subsection Ciliatae of Mycena in his 1947 monograph on North American Mycena.
 Rolf Singer put it in the section Rubromarginata in his 1986 The Agaricales in Modern Taxonomy, a group characterized by having distinct red marginate gills.
 The specific epithet purpureofuscus combines the Latin words purpur (purple) and fusco (dark or dusky).
 It is commonly known as the "purple edge bonnet".